morpho-org/bundler3/README.md

 ### [`EthereumGeneralAdapter1`](./src/adapters/EthereumGeneralAdapter1.sol)

 Contains the following actions:

 - Actions of `GeneralAdapter1`.
 - Morpho token wrapper withdrawal.
-- Dai permit.
+- DAI permit.
-- StEth staking.
+- stETH staking.
-- WStEth wrap & unwrap.
+- wstETH wrap & unwrap.

 ### [`ParaswapAdapter`](./src/adapters/ParaswapAdapter.sol)

 Contains the following actions, all using the paraswap aggregator:

 - Sell a given amount or the balance.
 - Buy a given amount.
 - Buy a what's needed to fully repay on a given Morpho Market.